 Learn About the Different Valves Used in Plumbing

-Water pressure reducing valves are installed to reduce the water pressure to the desired or accepted limits.
-They normally have a spring and diaphragm that is adjusted to certain limits depending on the pressure of the water supply.
+Water pressure-reducing valves are installed to reduce the water pressure to the desired or accepted limits.
+They normally have a spring and diaphragm that is adjusted to a specific limit, depending on the pressure of the water supply.
 Pressure-reducing valves are not used to turn the water flow on or off.
 The area commonly used in homes that receive relatively high-pressure water from the city.
 Overly high water pressure is hard on house plumbing systems and appliances.

 Butterfly valves have an internal disc that rotates to regulate the flow of water.
 Because the water flows around the disc, which is at the center of the valve, the water flow is reduced somewhat, even when the valve is fully open.
 The rate of water flow can be precisely adjusted with a butterfly.
 One notable drawback of a butterfly valve is that the gasket inside the valve can present maintenance issue after a couple of years.
 Butterfly valves are used primarily in industrial applications and are not commonly found in household plumbing systems.

 Fixture shutoff valves are small valves with turning handles or knobs and are used to control water flow to individual plumbing fixtures, like faucets and toilets.
 There are straight versions and 90-degree-angle versions (also known as angle valves or angle stops).
 Shutoff valves allow you to work on a faucet or other fixture without having to shut off the water to the whole house at the main shutoff valve.